JonnyTran/OpenOmics/docs/usage/getting-started.md

 <br/>

 ## Annotate your expression dataset with attributes
-With the annotation database, you can perform a join operation to add attributes to you dataset.
-To annotate attributes for the `gene_id` list in `mRNA.expression.columns`, we can identify the corresponding `gencode.data` column name with matching keys, typically `gene_id` or `gene_name`.
+With the annotation database, you can perform a join operation to add gene attributes to your {class}`openomics.transcriptomics.Expression` dataset.
+To annotate attributes for the `gene_id` list `mRNA.expression`, you must first select the corresponding column in `gencode.data` with matching `gene_id` keys.
 The following are code snippets for a variety of database types.

 ````{tab} Genomics attributes
 ```python